-At 6 weeks she had an episode of vomiting and diarrhea so severe that she was hospitalized for 2 nights on an IV.
+At six weeks she had an episode of vomiting and diarrhea so severe that she was hospitalized for two nights on an IV.
 She was terribly dehydrated and lethargic.
 At this point I was advised to remove soy from my diet also.
 She kept on growing despite all of her vomiting, and I credit her constant nursing for that.

 Around 4 months we stopped Zantac because it didn’t make any difference and began Prilosec.
 She also started a probiotic.

 At 5 months, I cut gluten from my already limited diet.
 This is when we noticed a bit of a change.
 She no longer screamed 90% of the day and began progressing more with her milestones.
 Her diarrhea and vomiting continued and her diaper rash persisted but she appeared to be improving as a whole.

 At 6 months she weighed 19 lbs 8 ounces.
 We were given the go ahead to start solids and told that this would help her reflux issues.

 Her first food experience was watermelon.
 We noticed that she would begin to spit up/vomit a few hours after each new food.
 We attributed that to her learning to accept solids and her stomach needing to mature.